yohda/Yohda-OS/README.md

 Boot loader
 ---
-In Yohda OS, There are two boot-loaders: first stage boot-loader(fbl.asm), secondary stage boot-loader(sbl.asm).
+In `Yohda OS`, There are two boot-loaders: `First stage boot-loader`, `Secondary stage boot-loader`.

 The FBL is responsible of loading the SBL to `0x7E00` with `4 sectors`.
 Basically, The size of SBL is limited in 2048 bytes.